ALTCINECAM/ALTCINECAM-Lite/README.md

-# altcinecamlite
+# ALTCINECAM LITE
-ALTCINECAM Lite Is the Software image for the Camera Digitalization projects.
+ALTCINECAM Lite Is the Software Image for the Camera Digitalization projects.
 Its made from the CinePi SDK using cinepi-raw and our own simple UI Built on it.